EOSIO/eosio.cdt/.cicd/README.md

-# eosio.cdt
+# taurus-cdt
-The [eosio.cdt](https://buildkite.com/EOSIO/eosio-dot-cdt) pipeline is the primary pipeline for the [eosio.cdt](https://github.com/EOSIO/eosio.cdt) repository.
+The [taurus-cdt](https://buildkite.com/b1-as/taurus-cdt) pipeline is the primary pipeline for the [taurus-cdt](https://github.com/b1-as/taurus-cdt) repository.

 <x>